 I don’t often write about current events.
 After all, I’m an archaeologist by training and it’s typically ancient history that makes me sit up and pay attention.
 But catching up on the recent two-part series “No More Boys and Girls: Can Our Kids Go Gender Free?” touched a nerve.
-As someone who works for an organization that speaks about the importance of getting women to follow a career in the STEM subjects (science, technology, engineering, mathematics)—and as usually the only woman in a room full of roboticists—this is a topic near and dear to my heart.
+As someone who worked for an organization that speaks about the importance of getting women to follow a career in the STEM subjects (science, technology, engineering, mathematics)—and as some who was usually the only woman in a room full of roboticists—this is a topic near and dear to my heart.

 First, ignore the inflammatory title—clearly someone at BBC wanted this to be considered controversial.
 It’s not about doing away with boys or girls, but rather eliminating the differences in how they are treated.
 Within the show itself, the terminology used is “gender neutral” (personally, I prefer “gender equal” as “neutral” calls to mind shades of beige, but I digress …).
 The two-part series is built around lead presenter Dr. Javid Abdelmoneim and teacher Mr. Graham Andre treating the boys and girls in a class of seven year olds alike, challenging assumptions, and taking steps to tackle both conscious and unconscious biases.
-Along the way they highlight how seemingly insignificant differences can have an insidious effect.
+Along the way, they highlight how seemingly insignificant differences can have an insidious effect.

 Perhaps most glaring was how the confidence of girls is eroded by a slow, steady attrition that begins in infancy.
 A recent study showed that girls lose confidence in themselves by the age of six, and this was borne out within the class.
 Overall, girls described themselves in terms of their looks, and underestimated their ability to perform on both tests and athletics.
 Both they and the boys used superlatives to describe males: better, stronger, cleverer.